ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 = 4.4.3 - 2020-07-23 =
-* Revert showing the Multibanco "payment received" message on order completed emails (introduced on 4.4.0)
+* Revert showing the Multibanco “payment received” message on order completed emails (introduced on 4.4.0)
 * Only show WooCommerce Subscriptions options if the plugin is active
 * Only enable Multibanco support for the WooCommerce Blocks checkout if WooCommerce Blocks version is 3.0.0. or above and the support is enabled via the payment method options